 Therefore, the emphasis must now be on preparing for these new horizons in dental hygiene education as well as maintaining continuing education (CE) throughout the professional lifetime of the dental hygienist.
 Also recognized is the importance of far reaching technology in the everyday lives of both patients and dental hygienists.

 Finally, each learning situation has its own unique culture, values, principles and processes, as well as codes of conduct.
 However, as a dental professional, every dental hygienist, whether student or licensed, needs to consider their professional actions in regards to ethics as they expand and grow in their career.
 It is imperative that we transform as a profession of dental hygiene so as to make our mark on the future of dental health.
-But first we must be the new challenges with a global pandemic.
+But also we must look to a global perspective on dentistry as a whole.

 RDH Magazine Editorial on Margaret and Local Anesthesia

-ADHA Access Magazine Consumer Education Guest Editorial by Margaret
+ADHA Access Consumer Education Guest Editorial by Margaret

 Margaret can be contacted from this website